GarinJTanner/mysql-usa-mapping/README.md

 # Mapping the United States in MySQL

-This repository includes cities, zip codes, states and county lines.
+This repository includes people, places, cities, zip codes, states and county lines.
 Designed for MySQL 5.6 and greater.